 - Botswana August 2016 (being planned)

-I’m going to double down on the authentic, old-style safari nature of my Botswana trips, with two weeks in our upscale-yet-still-basic movable tented camp.
+I’m going to double down on the authentic, old-style safari nature of my Botswana trips, with two full weeks in our upscale-yet-still-basic movable tented camp.
 We’ll be going to the Kalihari as well as the Okavango this time, with a respite from tents at a luxurious lodge deep in the delta smack dab in the middle of our trip.
-No extra frilly adventures at the ends of this trip: we dive right into the Kalihari from Maun on our first day, and continue shooting the wildlife for two complete weeks, eventually returning to Maun.
+No extra frilly adventures or day padding at the ends of this trip: we dive right into the Kalihari from Maun on our first day, and continue shooting wildlife for two complete weeks, eventually returning to Maun.
+In terms of safari drives per dollar with a low instructor ratio, you won’t find a better deal anywhere.
 You’ve seen the photos from Botswana from previous workshops: this is the real deal; you’ll be as close to wild animals as you can get.
 First rate guides and instructors, first rate wildlife, first rate camp crew and cook.
-You’ll sleep in the night with the sounds of Africa all around you, and explore what caused those sounds during the daylight hours.
+You’ll sleep at night with the sounds of Africa all around you, and explore what caused those sounds during the daylight hours.
 Three students to a vehicle, as usual, and the best vehicles/guides in Botswana at that.
 If there’s enough demand, I may do back-to-back workshops.
 To find out more when information is available, subscribe to the workshop mailing list, below.